coutinhomarco/ClinicCare360/README.md

----

 # CliniCare360

 CliniCare360 is a comprehensive Health Clinic Management System designed to streamline the management of patient appointments, doctor schedules, and medical records.
-Built with React, Node.js, and PostgreSQL, this system offers secure access across different roles, including patients, doctors, and administrators.
+Built with Node.js, TypeScript, PostgreSQL, BullMQ, and CQRS architecture, this system offers secure access across different roles, including patients, doctors, and administrators.

 ## Features